anshgautam-github/OOPS/README.md

 ---

-# 🆕 NEW CONTENT BELOW (ADDED EXACTLY AS YOU GAVE)

----

 <a id="static-polymorphism"></a>
 ## 9. What is meant by static polymorphism?
 <details><summary>Click to expand</summary>

-Static Polymorphism is compile-time polymorphism.
+Static Polymorphism = Compile-time polymorphism.
-It binds a function/operator based on values at compile time.
-Achieved through:
+Achieved by:
-- Method overloading
+- Method Overloading
-- Operator overloading
+- Operator Overloading

 </details>